Simranpreet1995/Robo-Kart/README.md

 # Robo-Kart
 This repository contains the embedded C code to build and implement a robotic trolley system using an ESP-32 Cam microcontroller.
 This readme will guide you on how to implement a smartphone/laptop controlled robotic trolley system.
-The tutorial assume basic knowledge of working with microcontroller circuits listed below.
+The tutorial assumes basic knowledge of working with microcontroller circuits listed below.

 Components Used:
 1. ESP32-Cam module